 Hello.
 I’m not diabetic yet, but am getting close, and diabetes runs in my family.
 I’m considering continuous glucose monitoring so I can track how my diet and exercise affect my glucose levels throughout the day.
 This would not be covered by insurance.
 I’d like to learn more about my options, and would like to hear suggestions to do this at a reasonable cost.

 Thanks for your question B,

-Attachment is critical for cost savings.
+Attachment is critical for CGMs.
 A good method is to place a layer of Skin-Tac (from wipes or a bottle, available at some pharmacies) onto the skin first with a clean area in the middle where you insert the sensor.
 Let the Skin-Tac dry and then insert the sensor and press down firmly on the white cotton adhesive around the base of the sensor.
 This will usually hold it firmly in place for 2 weeks.
 Mastisol adhesive and Detachol remover can also be used to secure the sensor.